aurigandrea/nudigitalheritage/src/blog/2024 - 05 - 08 - carrier-news-joining-the-university-of-edinburgh.md

 title: Carrier News!
 Joining the University of Edinburgh
 description: >
   I﻿ continue this blog from Edinburgh, where I've been appointed as a Chancellor's Fellow in Humanities Informatics.
+Wanna know what I'm going to do up North?
 author: Andrea Kocsis
 date: 2024-05-08T17:49:08.669Z
 tags: